Article Overview: Living in Vermont | Moving to Vermont

 Cons of Moving to Vermont

 #1.
-Cost of living is high
+The cost of living in Vermont is high

 Let’s kick off this list of the (honest) disadvantages of living in Vermont properly: she’s beautiful but comes with a steep price tag.
 Don’t just take my word for it, Vermont is the 10th most expensive state in the country.